 - Moroccan Chickpea Vegetable Tagine

-Press the tofu using a tofu press or by wrapping in paper towels and placing it on a plate with another plate on top.
+Press the tofu using a tofu press or by wrapping it in paper towels and placing it on a plate with another plate on top.
 Put something heavy on top.
 Press for around 15 minutes and follow the remaining instructions.

 I’d love to hear your feedback in the comments below for this Asian Noodle Salad recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking